libmir/D-YAML/docs/tutorials/yaml_syntax.md

    name: Arthur Dent #string
 ```

-This table shows D types stored in *yaml.Node* default YAML tags are converted to.
+This table shows D types stored in *yaml.YamlAlgebraic* default YAML tags are converted to.
 Some of these might change in the future (especially !!map and !!set).

 |YAML tag               |D type                 |